 - and others

 Probiotic strains that help improve digestive health for people with a sensitive stomach

-Two probiotic strains which in studies are shown to significantly improve digestive health in humans and animals:
+Probiotic strains which in studies are shown to significantly improve digestive health in humans and animals:

 - Lactobacillus Reuteri – Improved in overall symptom score

-- Bacillus Coagulans – found to improve symptoms of patients with IBS in a randomized placebo-controlled trial
+- Bacillus Coagulans – Found to improve symptoms of patients with IBS in a randomized placebo-controlled trial

-- L. plantarum 299v – improved in flatulence compared to the placebo group
+- L. plantarum 299v – Improved in flatulence compared to the placebo group

-Silver Fern ultimate probiotic
+Silver Fern Ultimate Probiotic

 - Saccharomyces Boulardii